ckoerber/group-theory-example-lecture/doc-src/components/audio.md

 ## Concept

-When creating recordings of the lecture, either using Audacity or Zoom, I create a single `mp3` file for the entire lecture.
+When recording the lecture, either using Audacity or Zoom, I create a single `mp3` file for the entire recording.
 The custom JavaScript `static/js/timer.js` logs whenever I advance a slide (right and down).
-This log can be imported into Audacity to identify reveal.js slides/fragments with parts of the recording (i.e., labeling the sound track).
+This log can be imported into Audacity to identify reveal.js slides/fragments with sections of the recording (i.e., labeling the sound track).
-The individually labeled tracks can be exported to multiple `mp3` files, which are automatically detected by the presentation.
+The individually labeled track can be exported to multiple `mp3` files, which are automatically detected by the presentation.
 This modularity allows replacing or modifying individual parts at a later point.

-!!!
-Note
-    In principle, `reveal.js-plugins/audio-slideshow` adds a custom recorder to the browser with similar functionality.
+*(In principle, `reveal.js-plugins/audio-slideshow` adds a custom recorder to the browser with similar functionality.)*

 ## Steps